When using Rent Now...

 If you are not using Rent Now, then yes: the tenant can pay a holding deposit directly to you.

 Outside of Rent Now, you are welcome to set up the tenancy however you see fit.
-This will involve taking a holding deposit directly, using your own tenancy agreement and handling the initial funds and protecting the deposit in a government approved scheme such as the DPS.
+This will involve taking a holding deposit directly, using your own tenancy agreement and handling the initial funds and protecting the deposit in a government approved custodial deposit protection scheme.

 If you are arranging a tenancy yourself, please note that, from 1st June 2019, all holding deposits are capped at one week's rent.
 This was introduced in the Tenant Fee Act 2019.